-Thomas is best known as founder of TSPA Making Cities, and as planning expert for UN-Habitat.
-He focuses on sustainable urbanism in a transforming world.
+Thomas is a thought leader for sustainable urban development.
+He is best known as the founder of TSPA Making Cities, and as a planning expert for UN-Habitat.

 CV Thomas Stellmach

 Since 2001 Thomas teaches and researches sustainable urban planning in an international context.
-He taught as assistant professor for urban planning at the renowned Berlage Institute and as guest professor at the University for Science and Arts in Aleppo, Syria.
-He conducted design studios and lectured at institutions such as Tsinghua University in Beijing, Technische Universität Berlin, Academie voor Bouwkunst in Rotterdam, Strelka Institute in Moscow and UPC in Barcelona.
+He taught as an assistant professor for urban planning at the renowned Berlage Institute and as a guest professor at the University for Science and Arts in Aleppo, Syria, and RISEBA University in Riga.
+He conducted design studios and lectured at institutions such as Tsinghua University in Beijing, Technische Universität Berlin, Academie voor Bouwkunst in Rotterdam, Strelka Institute in Moscow, and UPC in Barcelona.

-He was recently invited to talked about TSPA’s work in Amsterdam, Baghdad, Beirut, Moscow, Izhevsk and Yakutsk.
-Thomas has previously advised the Aga Khan Foundation and the German Development Service GIZ in matters of best practice in urban development and spatial planning.
+He supports UN-Habitat as an expert for sustainable urban development and has coordinated city extension and infill projects in the Philippines, Rwanda, and Mozambique, with a focus on urban resilience towards climate change.
+He is a sought-after facilitator for planning workshops and has recently trained planning professionals and city leaders in Kenya, Malaysia, the Philippines, and Rwanda.
+Thomas has advised the Aga Khan Foundation, The French Development Agency AFD, and the German Development Service GIZ in matters of best practice in urban development and spatial planning.
 He conceived an urban vision and strategic development plan for the 2.6 million people of Aleppo, Syria for GIZ and the Cities Alliance.